 “Black people love their children with a kind of obsession.
 You are all we have, and you come to us endangered.
 I think we would like to kill you ourselves before seeing you killed by the streets that America made.”Ta Nehisi-Coates

 The death of another Black man figures as the book’s narrative and moral center.
-Prince Jones, an acquaintance of Coates’s from Howard University, died when an out-of-uniform Prince George’s County officer shot him.
-Coates describes in detail how the officer had been looking for another man, whose description did not match Jones’s, and how he followed Jones from Maryland to Virginia, where Jones had intended to visit his fiancée.
+Prince Jones, an acquaintance of Coates’s from Howard University, died when an out-of-uniform Prince George’s County police officer shot him.
+Coates describes in detail how the officer had been looking for another man, whose description did not match Jones’s, and how he followed Jones from Maryland to Virginia, where Jones had intended to visit his fiancé.
 The officer claimed to have shot Jones because, he said, Jones tried to hit him with his Jeep.
 The officer faced no charges after the killing and went back to work.

-Coates notes that Jones’s death, coming just after the birth of Coates’s son, crystallized Coates’s fears for his son as well as himself.
+Coates notes that Jones’s death, coming just after the birth of Coates’s son, crystallized Coates’s fears for his baby as well as himself.
 This fear turned to rage.
 Coates investigated the killing, and his research led to his understanding that – even within Black communities – people value order and safety over justice.
 That desire for order serves as a justification for the destruction of Black bodies.

 The Dream and the Dreamers